nababaruah/witty-road-to-web3/README.md

 # road-to-web3
-Code with me: https://alchemy.com/?r=9453f902fe1eda25
+Code with me: https://alchemy.com/?r=9453f902fe1eda25 This is a basic ERC721 smart contract of 10,000 NFT using Open Zeppelin Smart Conttracts.
-//Solidity Web3 ERC721 smart contracts from basic to advanced.

     // SPDX-License-Identifier: MIT
     pragma solidity ^0.8.4;